-(5) Effective October 5, 2016, the Board approved certain incentive based salary adjustments (the "Salary Adjustments") for Raymond Akers, the Company's Chief Scientific Director and member of the Board.
+- (2) Other Compensation for Mr. Gormally consisted of a car allowance. - (3) Effective October 5, 2016, the Board approved certain incentive based salary adjustments (the "Salary Adjustments") for Raymond Akers, the Company's Chief Scientific Director and member of the Board.
 The Salary Adjustments will, upon the achievement of certain milestones by Dr. Akers between October 5, 2016 and December 31, 2016, cause Dr. Akers' salary to increase up to \$200,000 above his current salary.
-Dr. Akers will receive his increased salary on a prorated basis in 2016 only to the extent Dr. Akers achieves said milestones prior to December 31, 2016, each milestone representing a portion of the \$200,000 salary increase, and his increased salary will remain in effect going forward.

-(6) Other Compensation for Dr. Akers consisted of a car allowance.
+Dr. Akers will receive his increased salary on a prorated basis in 2016 only to the extent Dr. Akers achieves said milestones prior to December 31, 2016, each milestone representing a portion of the \$200,000 salary increase, and his increased salary will remain in effect going forward. - (4) Other Compensation for Dr. Akers consisted of a car allowance.